surgeries BY BOND vet

-Yes.
-We have full-time veterinarians in all of our NYC clinics to perform these surgeries.
+Yes, we have full-time veterinarians in all of our NYC clinics fully-trained to perform these surgeries.

-This isn’t needed or recommended.
+This isn’t recommended — nor is it needed.
 Just be sure to check the incision daily for redness, welling, bleeding, or any other concerns.

 Never give your pet a bath until the incision is fully healed!